-- 1. To successfully identify a victim, the robot must stop within 15 cm a victim and blink an indicator which is visible to the referee for the full 5 seconds whils being stationary. - 2.
+- 1. To successfully identify a victim, the robot must stop within 15 cm of a victim and blink an indicator visible to the referee for the full 5 seconds while stationary. - 2.
 Points are rewarded for each Successful Victim Identification in the field. - a.
-For victims located on a tile adjacent to a linear wall (even diagonally), i.e. all victims at the 6 tiles around a linear wall. - i.
-For heated and visual victims: 10 points - ii.
-For coloured victims: 5 points - b.
-On other walls (i.e.: floating walls) - i.
-For heated and visual victims: 30 points - ii.
-For coloured victims: 15 points
+For victims located on a tile adjacent to a linear wall (even diagonally), i.e., all victims at the six tiles around a linear wall.

+i.
+For visual victims: 10 points

+ii.
+For colored victims: 5 points

+b.
+On other walls (i.e., floating walls)

+i.
+For visual victims: 30 points

+ii.
+For colored victims: 15 points

-Heated and visual victim score
+Visual victim score